jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Terra-Cotta Soldier.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Keen Weapons (Su): >
-SpecialAbilities: Keen Weapons (Su) After it has engaged in at least 1 round of combat, a terra-cotta soldier's weapons automatically gain the benefits of keen weapon (CL 6th).
+    After it has engaged in at least 1 round of combat, a terra-cotta soldier's weapons automatically gain the benefits of keen weapon (CL 6th).
 This effect persists until the end of the battle.
+  Rank Fighting (Ex): >
-Rank Fighting (Ex) Whenever a terra-cotta soldier is adjacent to another terra-cotta soldier, it gains a +2 dodge bonus to its AC and a +2 bonus on saving throws, attack rolls, and damage rolls.
+    Whenever a terra-cotta soldier is adjacent to another terra-cotta soldier, it gains a +2 dodge bonus to its AC and a +2 bonus on saving throws, attack rolls, and damage rolls.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: